 In conclusion, this kid is good, no doubt.

-As a side note, Gu Lin didn’t participate in the World Baseball Classic in 2023 due to shoulder discomfort but has been picked to join WBSC Premier 12 in November 2024.
-I will update this article after the tournament concludes.
+As a side note, Gu Lin didn’t participate in the World Baseball Classic in 2023 due to shoulder discomfort and will not join WBSC Premier 12 in November 2024 due to back muscle strain.

 Why NPB